softmediadev/kohana-phonenumber/README.md

 #### Installation

-Place the files in your modules directory.
+Place all files in your modules directory.

 Copy `MODPATH.menu/config/phonenumber.php` into `APPPATH/config/phonenumber.php` and customize.